Features

 "Otherworldly femme at rest"

-by Yolanda Mazwana’s
+with Yolanda Mazwana’s

 Serge Alain Nitegeka.
 Displaced Peoples in Situ: Studio study XII, 2022.
 Acrylic and charcoal on wood.
 166 x 166 cm. (© Copyright 2022, STEVENSON.
 All rights reserved)